Skip to main content

 At the same time giving them a window into the workings of the product team, and the fact that we’re tirelessly working our way over here to discover the best solutions to the problems.
 And the customer is going to walk away from this feeling impressed.
 It’s a serious win.
 So I

-What’s the problem they’re trying to solve because once they’re in that habit, then you’ll find your customer teams are able roadmap.
+What’s the problem they’re trying to solve because once they’re in that habit, then you’ll find your customer teams are able to use a roadmap.
 And then suddenly you get less feature requests as a result of that, because.
 A customer will say I’ve got this problem or I’ve got, I want this feature and they work it back to the problem like you say, and then they’re able to say, look, that’s already on the roadmap.

 So where once they would have submitted a product idea or some feedback from a customer, they won’t because they can reassure the customers that. that those, that, that problem is being tackled and give them a rough idea of when

 Janna Bastow: Yeah, exactly that.
 Exactly that.
-Just to to wrap up, this is the deck within the deck.
+Just to wrap up, this is the deck within the deck.

 So you want to invite their questions.
 And as I said, it is a deck within a deck.
 So here is the link.
 I know everyone’s been asking about how to get this.
 For themselves you can grab the QR code now or you can wait until we send out a recording of the webinar, which will come out in the coming days.